 Rembrandt has painted several portraits, and if you look at them closely, you’ll find that there is something similar in all of them.
 The person’s face is always at an angle, with the nose creating a division between the part of the face that is lit and the part that is in the shadows.
 You can try this out on your own as Nicki Truesdell has done using acrylic paints.

-Rembrandt has produced an impressive number of self portraits, showing himself at various stages through his life, from ages 22 to 63.
+Rembrandt has produced an impressive number of self-portraits, showing himself at various stages through his life, from ages 22 to 63.
 He was an artist who believed in showing reality, and because of this he never painted himself as more handsome than he was – his authenticity is what makes his work stand out.
-Take inspiration from Rembrandt and create some self portrait sketches of your own, like Susan Evans has done with charcoal and gesso.
+Take inspiration from Rembrandt and create some self-portrait sketches of your own, as Susan Evans has done with charcoal and gesso.

 We love this fun animation from Art with Mati and Dada that gives us a glimpse into Rembrandt the artist so we can get inspired.
 Rembrandt himself was inspired by many artists of his time and even by Leonardo da Vinci.
 It is believed that Rembrandt’s paintings like The Night Watch were inspired by the way groups of people were arranged in Da Vinci’s Last Supper.

 Many experts say that Rembrandt painted people with a ‘kind hand’.
 He was a compassionate person and treated people of different faiths with kindness and love.
 Marc Chagall, the Russian-French artist who was Jewish, claimed that Rembrandt was very good to him.
 As you learn more about Rembrandt, it’ll be interesting to have some fun with this coloring page from Kids n Fun.